The Best of Beautiful Tahiti Discover Your Hidden Paradise

 Across the island, contrasts come together in the best way, with thick forests beside black-sand beaches.
 Meanwhile, French crêpes share menus with fresh poisson cru, which adds to the island’s charm.
 In the capital, Papeete, busy markets and lively streets bring energy to the coast, while just beyond the city, nature takes over.
 There, calm lagoons, waterfalls, and scenic views feel far away from it all.

 The island also splits into two main areas, which adds more to explore.
 Tahiti Nui forms the larger north side and includes Papeete, while Tahiti Iti, the smaller south side, feels more quiet and untouched.
-As a result, many visitors head there for fewer crowds.
-Although prices can run high, the trip still feels worth it, since warm water, green views, and beautiful resorts make every moment count.
+For a quieter escape, many visitors head there for fewer crowds.
+Although prices can run high, the trip still feels worth it, since warm water, green views, and beautiful resorts come together to make every moment count.

 Ready for more island inspiration?
 Explore the best islands in French Polynesia, discover the most beautiful beaches, or get inspired on Pinterest.